blidodi/fb-passport/README.rst

 How come are you use Facebook but have not an ID?
 This Apps will make you one.
 As a Facebook Citizen you'll be proud with your self.

-This file is still in development.
+This project has been terminated.

 --- Just Leave Like This ---